 To find films and documentaries in your subject area, try searching Albert.
 Limit in the drop-down menu to Films/Videos and do a keyword search in your topic.
 There are physical films and documentaries (either DVD, BluRay, or in a few cases, VHS) which can be checked out.
 The majority of the films are available via streaming.
 These are all accessible from Albert.

 Examples of films include: The Spanish Conquest of Mexico (1999), Conquistadores [streaming] (1999), Lands of the Incas [streaming] (2005), and Conquest of the Americas (2002).

 OR you can browse and view videos in two streaming collections:

-To see how stories have evolved in the press, start with:
+To see how stories, language, and ideas, have evolved in the press, start with:

 For world newspapers, use LexisNexis and Access World News.
 Neither database has a great backfile, so the stories are pretty current, most of them are from the 1990's and later.
 This varies from title to title: